 Despite early recognition of its utility and potential, widespread mRNA vaccine development slowed through the early 2000s.
-Delivering foreign ("exogenous") mRNA often activated too strong an "innate immune response"-a serious problem for vaccine development because it could destroy mRNA before it achieved sufficient production of the encoded antigen.2 (Ex.
-1002, ¶¶42-43; Ex.
+Delivering foreign ("exogenous") mRNA often activated too strong an "innate immune response"-a problem for vaccine development because it could destroy mRNA before achieving sufficient antigen translation.
+(Ex.
+1002, $\P$ ¶42-43; Ex.
 1021 at 165.)
-In that timeframe, there was instead significant attention to nucleic acid vaccines using DNA.
+In that timeframe, there was instead significant attention to DNA vaccines.